LDL vs. HDL vs. Triglycerides ~ Which of These Tests ACTUALLY Show Heart Disease Risk?

 If your levels of LDL-C were predictive of heart disease, as the authors stated, then this would mean that those with low levels of LDL-C should NOT have heart disease.
 And yet this is not the case.
 Those with high, low and "normal" levels of LDL-C are still getting heart disease.
 And in some studies, those with the lowest amount of LDL-C are at the highest risk.
 In fact, in a large cohort study with 68,000 elderly people found that those with "the highest level of LDL-C lived even longer than those on statin [cholesterol lowering medication] treatment".

-The one predictive factor that IS useful when it comes to LDL is a certain TYPE of LDL.
+The one predictive factor that is useful when it comes to LDL is a certain type of LDL.
 This is called LDL particle testing or LDL-P. Within LDL-P, there are small and dense vs. large and fluffy LDL.
 Ironically, the small and sense LDL particles are the most atherogenic (heart disease indicating).
 The large and fluffy LDL are NOT associated with heart disease.

 LDL-C does not differentiate between these two types of LDL, which can be misleading.
 For example, you can have "high" LDL-C, but if it is entirely made up of the harmless fluffy LDL, then this isn't necessarily a problem.
 However, you can also have "low" LDL-C and think you are in the clear for heart disease - and yet, the entirety of your LDL-C could be made up of the heart disease associated small and dense particles.
 This could explain why someone can have low LDL-C and yet still die of a heart attack, while someone with high LDL-C never does.